A more detailed look at our narrow boats

 We put a lot of trouble into making the boats light and airy, seeming spacious and uncluttered whilst making use of every inch.
 You have at least 6’ 2” headroom in the cabin.

 All boats have a well-arranged galley with everything you need.
 A lot of customers enjoy having time to cook properly (others head for the pub), and on our boats there is room for more than one person in the kitchen!
 There are plenty of shelves and worktop, all made in easy-to-clean laminate, or tiled.
 There is a stainless steel sink with hot and cold water, and a separate (rather slow) supply of filtered drinking water.
-The cooker has 4 burners, grill and oven; and is usually built-in.
+The built-in cooker has 4 burners, grill and oven.
 There is a microwave.
 The fridge is electric, standard under-worktop size, (113l capacity) including adequate 2-star freezer compartment.
 There is a comprehensive inventory of crockery (hotelware), cutlery and cooking utensils – click for sample list.

 Beds & bedding

 Many boats have fixed double beds.
-On others you can choose whether a cabin has a fixed double or two fixed singles – we set it up as you request (see pictures right).
+On others you can choose whether a cabin has a fixed double or two fixed singles – we set it up as you request (see pictures on individual boat pages).
 The beds go lengthways so there is always room to walk past.
-Fixed single and double beds have interior sprung mattresses, with underblanket, sheets, duvet, cover and one pillow per person (second pillows available on request on our bedding order form).
+Fixed single and double beds have interior sprung mattresses, with underblanket, sheet, duvet, cover and one pillow per person (second pillows available on request on our bedding order form).
 Convertible saloon beds have thick cloth-upholstered foam cushions, with bedding as above.
 Top and bottom bunks have vinyl-covered foam cushions with duvets as above.
 All beds are 6’ 3” or longer.
 Double beds are about 4’ wide, and most lower-level singles about 2’.
 Top bunks are narrower, and are all removable when not required, leaving a wide single berth.
 We provide bed guards on request for children.

 The hull sides, bulkheads and furniture are in ash-faced ply or blockboard (no MDF for us), with all edges capped in solid ash, and the cabin sides and ceiling are lined in pine boarding or ash-faced ply.
-People are constantly astonished at the quality of our woodwork and varnishwork.
+People are frequently astonished at the quality of our woodwork and varnishwork.
 Kitchen furniture is in ply faced with laminate, with tiled or Formica worktops.
 Flooring is in carpet, with ceramic tiles, Amtico or vinyl in galleys and bathrooms.

 The front deck has seats either side, which also act as steps for getting on and off.
 The water tank and gas locker are at the front.
-The back end may be either cruiser style – a large flat deck with a handrail round the back, and entry points on either side; or semi-trad – out of the wind next to the steerer, with a small access area right at the back.
+The back end may be either cruiser style – a large flat deck with a handrail round the back, and entry points on either side; or semi-trad – seats out of the wind next to the steerer, with a small access area right at the back.
 The decks lead to the cabin via steps, quite steep at the back.
 You get from end to end through the cabin, though there are narrow side decks for use when the boat is not under way.
 The roof is not to be walked on.

 lights over settees and bunk lights by most bunks.
 Water